Air Canada Modernizes Call Center with Cortex Human Engineering and AWS AppStream 2.0

 Choose Human Genius Cortex

-Air Canada’s decision to partner with Cortex Génie Humain for this migration project was driven by their long-standing relationship of trust and successful collaborations.
-Cortex’s deep understanding of Air Canada’s unique operational needs, combined with Cortex’s proven expertise in IT modernization, made them the ideal Canadian partner.
+Air Canada's decision to partner with Cortex Génie Humain for this migration project was driven by their long-standing, trusted relationship and successful collaborations.
+Cortex's in-depth understanding of Air Canada's unique operational needs, combined with its proven expertise in information technology modernization, made them the ideal Canadian partner.

 The role of Cortex

-Cortex Génie Humain played a central role throughout this 18-month project, working closely with Air Canada and the AWS teams.
-While the AWS Proserve team developed the initial architecture in a non-production environment, Cortex oversaw the complete integration of the solution, including design, production deployment and operational support.
-This expertise was crucial in a context where AppStream 2.0 represented a new technology in Canada.
+Cortex Human Engineering played a central role throughout this 18-month project, working closely with Air Canada and the AWS teams.
+While the AWS Proserve team developed the initial architecture in a non-production environment, Cortex oversaw the complete integration of the solution, including design, production deployment, and operational support.
+This expertise was crucial given that AppStream 2.0 was a new technology in Canada.

 A significant impact

-This project, critical to Air Canada’s operations, enabled the company to benefit from a more agile and flexible infrastructure.
-With AppStream 2.0, Air Canada eliminated legacy applications limited by automation, while introducing scalable capabilities adapted to new services.
-With the help of Cortex, the company was able to achieve the largest integration of AppStream 2.0 in Canada, improving end-user satisfaction and boosting operational efficiency.
+This project, critical to Air Canada's operations, enabled the company to benefit from a more agile and flexible infrastructure.
+With AppStream 2.0, Air Canada eliminated outdated and automation-limited applications while introducing scalable capabilities tailored to new services.
+With Cortex's help, the company was able to achieve the largest AppStream 2.0 integration in Canada, improving end-user satisfaction and boosting operational efficiency.
 By adopting this innovative solution, Air Canada has positioned itself as a technology leader in the airline industry, ready to meet future challenges with agility.